cdevairakkam7/notes/Can Aurora Replace RDS as Prod DB.md

-# Can Aurora Replace RDS as Production Database?
+# Can Amazon Aurora Replace AWS RDS as Production Database?

 ## Please consider the following factors before making a decision.

 ### Cost -
-* Amazon tech support says that cost of Aurora is ~20% more than MySQL[^1] .
+* Amazon tech support says that the cost of Aurora is ~20% more than MySQL[^1] .
 * If things are not implemented as per standard operating procedures the cost might increase significantly.
 * This means thorough planning and getting the migration correct on the first attempt is very important.
 * Also Aurora's cost is hard to predict[^2].
-  * There is a per-hour instance cost.
+  * Instance cost is charged per hour.
-  * And cost based on per million I/O operations.
+  * But I/O operations are metered.
   * Auro does not have fixed IOPS limit like MySQL.
 * Auro read replcias will 2X the cost.

 ### Throughput-
 * Aurora can deliver up to 5X more throughput than MySQL 5.7.1 on the same hardware[^3]
     * No extra modifications are needed to increase the throughput
-    * Note - This only works if the data size larger
+    * Note - This only works if the data size is larger
     * For small-medium sized datasets they both perform equally

 ### Closed Source-
-* Amazon is closed source.This means we have to completely rely on Amazon for support
+* Amazon is closed source.
+This means we have to completely rely on Amazon for support
-* If you decide to move from AWS to Linode few years down the line database migration alone will cost you a lot [e.g. compatiblity issues, indexing and re-tuning ].
+* If you decide to move from AWS to Linode few years down the line, database migration alone will cost you a lot [e.g. compatiblity issues, indexing and re-tuning ].
 * We have to depend on AWS for new Aurora releases, bug fixes and patch updates.
-  * A new feature request would take a lot of time but 99% of our tasks can be done with stable Aurora release
+  * A new feature request would take a lot of time but 99% of our tasks can be done with existing stable Aurora releases
-* MySQL is open source  be done with stable Aurora release MySQL is open source a
+* MySQL is open source and has been open source for a long time
     * This means migrating to other clouds will be easier
-    * Finding a solution for common problems would be straightforward
+    * Finding a solution for common problems will be straightforward

 ### Storage
-* Aurora storage automatically grows in 10 GB increments, starting from 10 GB it can automatically increment in up to 64TiB or 128 TiB depending upon DB engine version[^4]
+* Aurora storage automatically grows in 10 GB increments, starting from 10 GB it can automatically increment  up to 64TiB or 128 TiB depending on the  DB engine version[^4]
-* During scaling and distribution performance is not impacted
+* Performance is not impacted during scaling and distribution
 * If for some reason data is removed form the database Aurora automatically decreases the storage size
     * This feature helps in reduction of cost
 * MySQL 5.7.1 does not autoscale or downsize automatically